jerbmega/lazuli/README.md

 ![](assets/bg.png)

 Lazuli is an OCI container image built off of [Universal Blue](https://universal-blue.org) that brings an opinionated, tiled set of defaults to the GNOME desktop environment.
 Its intent is to provide a middle ground between the keyboard-centric workflow of a tiling window manager, and the integration of a full-fledged desktop environment.
-By utilizing Forge and custom keybinds, the goal is to feel close to home for an i3 or Sway user without sacrificing on bling or features.
+By utilizing Pop Shell and custom keybinds, the goal is to feel close to home for an i3 or Sway user without sacrificing on bling or features.

 ## Why?